Archierowe/guess_the_fruit/README.md

 [Hey Bear Sensory](https://www.heybearsensory.com/) say... "we invite you to explore our colourful world of animation!
 Super cute and friendly characters promote happiness, movement, learning, visual tracking, sleep, relaxation and more!"
 The very nature of this type of medium; music, colourful images and movement, promotes so much of what is needed for young children and their spatial development.
 It seemed obvious to me to make something that could harness this and put it into the childs hands.
 So I reached out to Hey Bear Sensory and they were happy for me to design and build a game that incorporated their winning formula and brand into a game.
 Hey Bear Sensory has millions of views on their YouTube channel - check them out!
 [Hey Bear Sensory - YouTube](https://www.youtube.com/channel/UCtf9cFBJkHVAf2qMqF01xYg).

-I am a teacher and having worked with children for years (and having my own child), I can vouch that when sensory experiences are linked to learning, they can be powerful gateways to a child's development and confidence.
+I am a teacher and having worked with children for years, I can vouch that when sensory experiences are linked to learning, they can be powerful gateways to a child's development and confidence.
 This game provides the opportunity for parents to engage with their little ones dynamically.
 This game is about having fun, making links between pressing buttons, making choices and also gives the opportunity to learn about healthy foods!
 This is all brought together in one place and this is the first time that Hey Bear Sensory can be in the hands of the child (and parents), not just, 'on the telly'.

 I believe that this game provides a unique sensory experience, linking Hey Bear's fun with learning can aid with visual tracking, memory and concentration, even word association (should parents sit and explain each fruit by name for example - parents...get creative with this game and get involved!).